hzeller/stuff-org/README.md

   applications.
 - A way to display component pictures (and soon: upload).
-Also automatically generates some drawing from the package name, or if it is a resistor, auto-generates an image with resistor
+Also automatically generates some drawing from the package name, or if it is a resistor, auto-generates an image with resistor color bands.
+- Drag'n drop arrangement of similar components that should be in the same drawer.
+We have a large amount of different donations that all have overlapping set of parts.
+This helps organize these.
 - An extremely simple 'authentication' by IP address.
 By default, within the Hackerspace, the items are editable, while externally, a readonly view is presented (this will soon be augmented with OAuth, so that we can authenticate